nussling/beautiful-jekyll/_posts/2020-04-14-covid19_circuitbreaker_contactpatterns.md

 <p><img src="/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-6-1.png" alt="Contact matrix" /><figcaption>Figure 2: Mean daily contacts with individuals of different age groups in the past 24 hours, as reported by survey respondents.</figcaption></p>

-#![Figure 2 \- Mean daily contacts with individuals of different age
-#groups in the past 24 hours, as reported by survey
-#respondents.](/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-6-1.png)

 There were marked differences in contact patterns by respondent gender (Figure 3).
 Female respondents aged 65+ years reported more contacts with other individuals of the same age group within their household